mestato/epp622/RNASeq_lab_II-DESeq_analysis.md

 ## Get sorted bam files

-Option 1: Use your own sorted bam file from last lab (either from hisat2 mapping or STAR mapping).
+Option 1: Use your own sorted bam files from last lab (either from hisat2 mapping or STAR mapping).

 Option 2: Copy the sorted bam files from my directory to your home directory.